spawnmarvel/learning-docker/prod-ish/rmq/rmq-x2-ssl/README.md

 Or I am missing something from the advanced.config translate to rabbitmq.conf (?!).

-For future me to test.
+For future me to test, yes you are missing something, look below.
+It works.

 ```bash